slubbles/odv/TESTING_MANUAL.md

 # 🧪 ODV Manual Testing Guide

-Step-by-step instructions to test all user flows on the platform.
+This guide provides step-by-step instructions to manually verify all core user flows of the OneDollarVentures platform.

 ---